wmelvin/image-snip/README.md

 Resize (zoom) the image to fill the entire target area, then crop to the given *width* and *height*:
 - `crop_zoom(width, height)`

+Create an animated GIF using all images with the given display *duration* (in milliseconds) for each frame.
+The GIF file is created after all other instructions have been applied to the list of images, and the modified versions of those images have been saved.
+It is given the same file name as the last image in the list but with a *.gif* extension.
+- `animated_gif(duration)`

 **Example options file:**